rahulsinghchandraul/rasingh/_projects/memory_palace.md

 image: /assets/images/memory_palace.png
 layout: project_details
 list-subtitle: Georgia Tech, Aug 2018 to Dec 2018
-list-summary:  An exploration of representing text in a Virtual Reality medium.
+list-summary:  An exploration of representing text in VR
 ---

 # VR Memory Palace

 ## Text?
 In VR?

-Virtual Reality is a visual medium which has not been used for text communication.
+Virtual Reality is a visual medium which needs text to display detailed information, but text is hard to represent well in 3D, at such low resolutions as VR displays.
 It is also counter-intuitive.
 After all a picture is worth a thousand words.
 But, words are useful in describing complex concepts.
 A book describing the concepts of AR and VR - in VR would need a lot of text.

 ## What would a book in VR look like?